Memorial Health Dwaine and Cynthia Willett Children's Hospital of Savannah

 On-Call and Night Shifts

 Our pediatric residency program complies with the Accreditation Council for Graduate Medical Education requirements for resident work hours.
-All call is in-house with varying responsibility, depending on the rotation and year of training.
+All call is in-house with varying degrees of responsibility, depending on the rotation and year of training.

-During the first year, interns have seven weeks of night shift.
 The night shift intern admits patients to the pediatric ward for the general pediatric service and for subspecialists.
 The intern also responds to acute issues for pediatric ward patients.
 The intern has direct supervision from a third-year supervising night shift resident.

 The PGY2 night shift resident admits all patients to the pediatric intensive care unit and responds to acute issues in the unit.